sswietoniowski/learning-aspnetcore-mvc-users-and-roles-with-identity/README.md

 - [Use LibMan with ASP.NET Core in Visual Studio](https://learn.microsoft.com/en-us/aspnet/core/client-side/libman/libman-vs?view=aspnetcore-7.0),
 - [How to Install Bootstrap Package in ASP.NET Core Application in Visual Studio](https://www.yogihosting.com/install-bootstrap-aspnet-core/).

 If you want to test that you can register as a new user (with an e-mail verification), you might use [Nada](https://getnada.com/).
+BTW sample code is not sending emails you have to implement that by yourself :-).